GeNIe: Generative Hard Negative Images Through Diffusion: Experiments

+DAFusion \citep{trabucco2024effective}: In this method, an embedding is optimized with a set of images for each class to correspond to the classes in the dataset.
+This approach is introduced in Textual Inversion \citep{gal2022textual}.
+We optimize an embedding for 5000 iterations for each class in the dataset, followed by augmentation similar as the DAFusion method.

+Cap2Aug\citep{roy2023cap2aug}: It is a recent diffusion-based data augmentation strategy that uses image captions as text prompts for an image-to-image diffusion model.

 \textbf{Traditional Data Augmentation:} We consider both weak and strong traditional augmentations.
 More specifically, for weak augmentation we use random resize crop with scaling $\in [0.2, 1.0]$ and horizontal flipping.
 For strong augmentation, we consider random color jitter, random grayscale, and Gaussian blur.
-For the sake of completeness, we also compare against more recent advanced data augmentations such as CutMix \cite{Cutmix} and MixUp \cite{mixup}.
+For the sake of completeness, we also compare against data augmentations such as CutMix \citep{Cutmix} and MixUp \citep{mixup} that combine two images together.